sdsc-ordes/repository-template/README.md

 ## Arguments

-- `<destination>` is the destination folder where you want to place this new repository.
+- `<destination>` is the destination folder where you want to place your new repository.
 - `<language>` is one of the following templates: